Air traffic controller (United States Navy): General description

 Navy air traffic controllers perform duties similar to civilian air traffic controllers and play a key role in the effective use of naval airpower throughout the world in operational and training environments.
 Navy ACs are responsible for safely and effectively directing aircraft operating from airfields or the decks of aircraft carriers.
 They also control the movement of aircraft and vehicles on airfield taxiways and issue flight instructions to pilots by radio.
 Air traffic controllers provide air traffic control services in air traffic control towers, radar air traffic control facilities, fleet area control and surveillance facilities, and air operations offices ashore and afloat.
 They also operate radio communication systems and light signals, direct aircraft under visual flight rules and instrument flight rules conditions, and operate surveillance radar, precision radar, data link approach systems and secondary surveillance radar (IFF) equipment.
 Other tasks include operation of ground and shipboard controlled approach systems, response to emergency air traffic situations, maintenance of current flight planning information and reference material, assistance of pilots in preparation and processing flight plans and clearances.
+Air Traffic Controllers are trained at the Air Traffic Control “A” school at the Naval Air Technical Training Center in Pensacola, Florida.
+There, both Navy Sailors and Marines undergo a rigorous 15-week training course which includes lengthy academic courses, both tower and radar controlling simulations and flight physicals to insure they meet the medical standards required of all air traffic controllers.
 Standards for entry into the AC field are high, but once accepted into the field, Navy ACs enjoy a demanding and highly rewarding career.
 It is a five-year enlistment program.